ROCAontology/ROCAontology/README.md

 # ROCAontology
-Website for the ROCA ontology (RObotics, Cognition, Archaeology)
+Website for the ROCA ontology (RObotics, Cognition, Archaeology).